-More information on setting term dates
+More information on setting term dates, holidays and closing days

 You may close your school for various reasons, such as teacher only days, gala or show days and in-service training days.
 Schools may also be closed in an emergency, such as a flood or fire.
 Schools must be closed at weekends and public holidays.